cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 - Instantiating asset data
 - Print asset QR code
 - Retrieving asset data
-- Deleting asset data (Endpoint not integrated to app yet)
+- Deleting asset data
+- Handling asset maintenance

 ## Structure
 The agent is composed of 2 parts, the agent and the printing server.